-LADA is delighted to announce that the second recipient of the annual Library of Performing Rights commission is Nando Messias who will develop The Pink Supper, a performance project bringing together ambassadors from countries where homosexuality is still criminalised.
-The Pink Supper responds to a global political climate of renewed religious and political intolerance and violence towards queer people.
+The second recipient of LADA’s annual Library of Performing Rights commission was Nando Messias who developed The Pink Supper, a performance project ‘bringing together ambassadors from countries where homosexuality is still criminalised’.
+The Pink Supper was a response to a global political climate of renewed religious and political intolerance and violence towards queer people.

 The Library of Performing Rights (LPR) was originally created by Lois Weaver and Queen Mary University London in collaboration with LADA in 2016 for Performance Studies international (PSi)12: Performing Rights.
 Since August 2017 the LPR has been reimagined and reactivated, in collaboration with Lois Weaver, the artist and researcher Elena Marchevska and the Study Room In Exile in Liverpool, as a concept or approach to research and practice rather than a distinct collection and is available as a place of action, a place of knowledge exchange, a repository of experience, and a resource and a context that others can use to support and advance their own work both at LADA and elsewhere.

 As part of these developments we have instigated an annual Library of Performing Rights commission.
 Through an open call for proposals artists were invited to propose projects that responded to the LPR and involved three core elements – a live performance/presentation, the generation of a new LPR item, and the dispersal of ideas or knowledge.